Living without a plastic is merely impossible. We are addicted to it. But, living with quite less of it is more than possible.

 The thing is that we just have to think about it more often when we are purchasing for the goods in the stores and ask ourselves if they are replaceable with other, made of natural materials or not?
 We should think twice whenever we buy plastic items that can be easily replaced with other items made of stainless steel, bamboo, wood or glass.

 There are also other products with the excessive use of plastic for packaging that we should avoid buying.
-We can opt-in for products in cardboard boxes instead of plastic bags, such as laundry detergents, as well give up the shampoos and soaps in plastic bottles and refill reusable containers when traveling.
+We can opt for products in cardboard boxes instead of plastic bags, such as laundry detergents, or to give up the shampoos and soaps in plastic bottles and refill reusable containers when traveling.
 You can also buy toilet paper that’s not wrapped up in plastic or feminine hygiene products that are plastic-free and the list goes on and on.

 We all use a toothbrush for our hygiene.
 Could you imagine all that plastic by a single toothbrush?
 Above when we have to replace it on every three months, that I should say is a lot of math and too much of a plastic when we can have simple zero to the equation if all of those plastic brushes are being replaced with the bamboo ones.
 It only takes a single toothbrush to make a big difference for the ocean’s health and our planet.
 So, replace the plastic toothbrush with a more eco-friendly solution, made of biodegradable material like natural bamboo.

-Most of the pollution starts on land and then is been carried by the winds and rain ending up in the ocean.
-Sadly, nowadays we are facing plastic waves on the beaches that bring us back our plastic garbage from the ocean on the shore.
+Most of the pollution starts on land and then is being carried by the winds and rain ending up in the ocean.
+Sadly, nowadays we are facing plastic waves on the beaches that bring us our plastic garbage from the ocean back on the shores.
 Plastic pollution has a huge impact directly on the wildlife killing hundreds of thousands of birds and marine mammals.
-Once in the ocean, marine animals get tangled in or the plastic is mistaken for food and they choke.
+Once in the ocean, marine animals get tangled in or they mistake plastic for food and choke.

-Whenever you can you should opt-in for plastic-free products and items or if there isn’t an option other than a plastic one, then you should always look for the ones that can be recycled.
+Whenever you can you should opt for plastic-free products and items.
+Or if there isn’t any option other than a plastic one, then you should always look for the ones that can be recycled.
 Usually, the product will have the universal recycling symbol on the packaging.